 Delivered wholly online, this course aims to provide social workers, counsellors and professionals in related roles with the skills to help effectively respond to and prevent violence.

 Become a leader in Domestic and Family Violence (DFV) support

-- Learn from leading experts such as Professor Cathy Humphreys with over 30 years’ experience in the field
+- Learn from world-leading experts such as Professor Cathy Humphreys, who has over 30 years’ experience in the field

-- Study this 8-week subject entirely online when and wherever you want, without it affecting your existing work.
+- Study entirely online, when and wherever you want.

 What does the course cover?

 Taught by highly regarded experts

 Dedicated student support

 Australia’s leading university